malakhovks/ken/README.md

 -------

 <a name="toc-en"></a>
-**KEn** (Konspekt English) is a natural language processing API service for contextual and semantic analysis with document taxonomy building feature.
+**KEn** (Konspekt English) is an NLP-powered Web service for contextual and semantic analysis with document taxonomy building feature.

 ### Table of Contents
 - **[Features](#features-en)**